A fractional representation approach to the robust regulation problem for MIMO systems: Examples

 \textbf{Step 3.} Next a robustly regulating controller is constructed for the stable transfer matrix $N$.
 One such controller is given by

-where $\epsilon>0$ is to be chosen appropriately small \cite{HamalainenPohjolainen2000,RebarberWeiss2003}.
+where $\varepsilon>0$ is to be chosen appropriately small.\cite{HamalainenPohjolainen2000,RebarberWeiss2003} The idea behind this controller is exactly the same as that of the controller in Step 3 of Example \ref{exa:Delay}.
 This verifies the solvability of the robust regulation problem.
 The designed controller is not only robust to the small perturbations in the plant, but also to small changes in the controller as long as the controller contains the internal model.
 Thus, it is possible to replace $P$ in $N=P(I-C_sP)\inv X\inv$ by an approximated system transfer function.
 This way one avoids calculation of the explicit plant transfer function.
 Here the plant is approximated using finite differences with ten points on $[0,1]$.
 Finally, $N\inv(0)$, $N\inv(2\i)$ and $N\inv(-2\i)$ are calculated and their elements are rounded to one decimal.
 Choosing $\varepsilon=0.5$ yields the robust controller

 of the numerator $N$.
 The robust controller